 If you still have a cable subscription, you should be able to use your login credentials to access the CNNGo Roku app.
 This live streaming on Roku app provides 24/7 live coverage of CNN’s news broadcasts.

-If you subscribe to one of the “big three” live streaming services, you’ll get plenty of live news.
-Channels like CNN, BBC America, etc. are included, and Sling TV also offers some local channels on Roku that can be useful for news, including LocalNow.
+If you subscribe to one of the live streaming services we’ve already discussed, you’ll get plenty of live news.
+Channels like CNN, FOX News, BBC America, etc. are included.
 Some packages offer live local channels in select locations, so check availability to see if this is an option to watch local news on Roku.
-You may also be interested in Sling TV’s “World News Extra” expansion pack, which adds channels like Fusion, BBC World News, Euronews and more.

 Methods to Watch Premium Channels Live on Roku